khanghh/vscode-for-web/README.md

    npm run build
    ```

-This will clone the VS Code source code (if not present) and build the web version using `gulp vscode-web-min`.
+This will clone the Visual Studo Code source code (if not present) and build the web version using `gulp vscode-web-min`.

-## Extension
+## Extensions

-The `remote-source-extension` provides a command to load source code from remote URLs.

-- Command: `Remote Source Loader: Load Remote Source`
-- Prompts for a URL, fetches the content, and opens it in a new editor tab with appropriate syntax highlighting.
+- The `host-filesystem-provider` extension (planned) will provide files and folders from a user-specified root directory on the server running VS Code Web to the workbench's file tree.

 ## Development

-- VS Code source is cloned into `vscode-source/`
+- VS Code source is cloned into `vscode/`
-- Built web version will be in `vscode-source/vscode-web/`
+- Built web version will be in `dist`
-- Extension source is in `remote-source-extension/`
+- Extension source is in `extensions/`

 ## Docker

-- Uses `node:22-bullseye` base image
+- Uses `mcr.microsoft.com/devcontainers/typescript-node:16-bullseye` base image
-- Includes tools like tmux, vim, python, etc.
 - Mounts the project directory to `/workdir`